csebesta/caliburn/README.md

 Caliburn can be modified by changing or adding files in the config directory.

+- `config/includes.binary/isolinux/splash.png` Overwrite the default splash image.
+- `config/includes.chroot/etc/modprobe.d/nobeep.conf` Disables system beep.
+- `config/includes.chroot/lib/live/config/0031-root-password` Change the root password.
+This will be "merlin" by default.
-`config/package-lists/caliburn.list.chroot` The basic package list.
+- `config/package-lists/caliburn.list.chroot` The basic package list.
-`config/includes.chroot/etc/modprobe.d/nobeep.conf` Disables system beep.

 License
 -------